Q: Should I be leery of short-term health insurance plans?

 A: Short-term health insurance plans can be a relatively inexpensive option for individuals who need temporary coverage.
 And outside of the Obamacare annual open enrollment window, people without a qualifying event have very few options for purchasing new health coverage; in general, short-term insurance will be their best choice.

 But think of the policies as a last resort – a safety net that could spare you huge medical bills from unforeseen ailments or injuries.
-If at all possible, a better option is to enroll in an ACA-compliant plan (either on or off the exchange) during open enrollment.
-For 2016, open enrollment begins November 1, 2015 and runs until January 31, 2016.
+If at all possible, a better option is to enroll in an ACA-compliant plan (either on or off the exchange) during open enrollment or during a special enrollment period triggered by a qualifying event.

 Here are some factors you should definitely consider before you buy short-term health insurance:

 - The policies are not required to cover the ACA’s essential health benefits.
 They typically don’t cover routine office visits, maternity, mental health, preventative care or pre-existing conditions.

 - Although the ACA has largely done away with medical underwriting for health insurance, short-term plans are not regulated by the ACA and they still ask some basic medical history questions in order to determine an applicant’s eligibility for coverage.
 But that also means that short-term policies are available year-round, which is not the case for ACA-compliant individual major medical plans.

 - You may need pre-certification for many medical services.
 You also need to check whether your policy’s deductible is payable only once, not for each illness or accident.

 - Short-term policies cannot be renewed beyond a certain point.
 New federal regulations (enforced as of April 1, 2017) limit short-term plans to less than three months in duration (90 days), and although you may be able to apply for another short-term plan when the first one ends, there’s no guarantee you’ll medically qualify for a second policy.